Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 As noted above, ULEZ compliance is a practical necessity for Heathrow road transport, not a marketing point.
 Non-compliant vehicles risk financial penalties and — in the event of a prohibition notice — complete inability to complete the collection or delivery.
 Verify fleet compliance independently; do not rely solely on a provider's claims.

-For regulated freight categories — pharmaceuticals, high-value goods, clinical trial materials — real-time GPS tracking and documented chain of custody are not optional.
+For regulated freight categories — pharmaceuticals, high-value goods, clinical trial materials — real-time shipment visibility and documented chain of custody are not optional.
 MHRA GDP guidelines explicitly require that temperature-sensitive medicinal products are monitored throughout the transport chain.
-T&C Logistics provides GPS-tracked deliveries with time-stamped event logs suitable for GDP documentation purposes.
+T&C Logistics provides shipment visibility deliveries with time-stamped event logs suitable for GDP documentation purposes.

-In a market of 10,776 registered logistics businesses, Trustpilot verification provides a useful independent signal of service quality.
-T&C Logistics holds a Trustpilot rating of 4.5/5 from verified reviews, reflecting consistent service delivery across diverse freight types and UK locations.
+In a market of 10,776 registered logistics businesses, Google Reviews verification provides a useful independent signal of service quality.
+T&C Logistics holds a Google Reviews rating of 5.0/5 from verified reviews, reflecting consistent service delivery across diverse freight types and UK locations.
 When evaluating providers, distinguish between verified and unverified reviews, and look for evidence of specific Heathrow or specialist freight experience rather than generic positive feedback.

 The regulatory environment governing Heathrow air freight continues to evolve, driven by post-Brexit customs reform, enhanced SPS controls, aviation security updates, and the UK government's broader trade and transport policy agenda.